RaivoKoot/Video-Dataset-Loading-Pytorch/README.md

 - [x] Add demo for sampling a single continous-frame clip from videos.
 - [x] Add support for arbitrary labels that are more than just a single integer.
 - [x] Add support for specifying START_FRAME and END_FRAME for a video instead of NUM_FRAMES.
-- [ ] Improve the handling of edge cases where NUM_FRAMES*FRAM_PER_SEG (or similar) might be larger than the number of frames in a video.
+- [x] Improve the handling of edge cases where NUM_FRAMES*FRAM_PER_SEG (or similar) might be larger than the number of frames in a video. (a warning message is printed now)
-- [ ] Clean up some of the internal code that is still very messy, which was taken from the below codebase.
+- [x] Clean up some of the internal code that is still very messy, which was taken from the below codebase.
 - [ ] Create a version of this implementation that uses OpenCV instead of PIL for frame loading, so that you can use Albumentation transforms instead of Torchvision transforms.

 ### 10. Acknowledgements